prawnkracker/album-hub/README.md

 ## Usage

 Install this repository and run npm start.
+The JSON server is held up on Render: https://project-2-json.onrender.com